renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

 ```

-Stay tuned for the next part!
+Stay tuned for the next part to enable a 802.11ac (5Ghz) access point!